Some of the camera settings on Galaxy S10, S10+, S10e, and S10 5G are intuitive. But some are hidden under other settings/entries.

 - Enable RAW file saving in the Pro mode.
 When using the Galaxy S10 Pro mode, you can choose to save the RAW file (which can be edited with most professional photo editing/processing apps), together with the normal JPEG file.

 - Choose to save selfies as previewed or mirrored.
 By default, the selfies (with front cameras) are saved as mirrored images.
 You can choose not to flip it so that the photo is identical to what you see in the preview screen.
+You may refer to this guide on how to stop saving mirrored photos.

-- Enable or disable ultra wide shape correction.
+- Enable or disable ultra-wide shape correction.
 When using the ultra-wide lens on Galaxy S10, the photo is always distorted, especially near the edges.
 By default, Galaxy S1o does not do any corrections.
-You should enable ultra wide shape correction so that the distortion is minimized.
+You should enable ultra-wide shape correction so that the distortion is minimized.
 I am not sure why Samsung chooses to disable this option by default.

 - Enable or disable selfie shape correction.